saifurahman907/documentation/content/applications/hr/payroll.rst

 Valid for advantages section
 ****************************

-- :guilabel:`Meal Voucher`: If the work entry should count towards a meal voucher, check the box.
+- :guilabel:`Meal Voucher`: if the work entry should count towards a meal voucher, check the box.
-- :guilabel:`Representation Fees`: If the work entry should count towards representation fees, check the box.
+- :guilabel:`Representation Fees`: if the work entry should count towards representation fees, check the box.
-- :guilabel:`Private Car Reimbursement`: If the work entry should count towards a private car reimbursement, check the box.
+- :guilabel:`Private Car Reimbursement`: if the work entry should count towards a private car reimbursement, check the box.

 Time off options section
 ************************

-- :guilabel:`Time Off`: Check this box if the work entry type can be selected for a time off request or entry in the *Time Off* application.
+- :guilabel:`Time Off`: check this box if the work entry type can be selected for a time off request or entry in the *Time Off* application.
 If :guilabel:`Time Off` is checked, a :guilabel:`Time Off Type` field appears.
 This field has a drop-down menu to select the specific type of time off, such as `Paid Time Off`, `Sick Time Off`, or `Extra Hours` for example.
 A new type of time off can be entered in the field if the listed types of time off in the drop-down menu do not display the type of time off needed.
-- :guilabel:`Keep Time Off Right`: This is for Belgian-specific companies only, and will not appear for other localizations.
+- :guilabel:`Keep Time Off Right`: this is for Belgian-specific companies only, and will not appear for other localizations.
 Check this box if the work entry is for time off that will affect the time off benefits for the following year.
 Workers are given time off each year according to the government, and in some cases, time-off taken during a specific time period can affect how much